klpoland1/iframe-test/README.md

 # iframe-test
-Set IFrame Size to Match Web Page
+Set iframe size to match webpage, for seamless external hosting on Brightspace LMS.